hannahdxz/STAT545-hw-Dong-Xinzhe/hw05/README.md

 * This tutorial about the [forcats package](https://blog.rstudio.com/2016/08/31/forcats-0-1-0/) is really helpful.

-* In the section *Visualization design*, if I render the plots side by side, the plots become very narrow and parts of the plots will be lost.
-So I rendered them on top of each other.

 * I am a little bit confused about what we should do in the *I want to do more* section, I did the task based on my own understanding of the problem.

 * I used the funcion `multiplot()` on [this website](http://stat545.com/block020_multiple-plots-on-a-page.html) to render two of my plots together.